Suzi McClellan

 Ms. McClellan has worked extensively with the legislature on a variety of electric and telecommunications issues, including the electric restructuring legislation, where Ms. McClellan worked successfully to pass key provisions for the benefit of residential and small business customers.
 Ms. McClellan served on the Board of Directors of the Electric Reliability Council of Texas from 1999-2007.
 During this time, ERCOT transitioned into the Independent System Operator that is responsible for operating the electric grid as well as managing the competitive wholesale and retail markets.

 Ms. McClellan, an attorney, received her Doctor of Jurisprudence from the University of Texas School of Law and her Bachelor of Science in Communication from the University of Texas.
+She is a registered lobbyist.

 Robert J. King

-David Thompson
+David L. Thompson

-David L. Thompson is an accomplished energy‑market executive and strategic leader with more than two decades of experience shaping power‑supply portfolios, advancing regulatory strategy, and guiding organizations through complex market and operational transitions.
+David Thompson is an accomplished energy‑market executive and strategic leader with more than two decades of experience shaping power‑supply portfolios, advancing regulatory strategy, and guiding organizations through complex market and operational transitions.
 He has built a career defined by analytical rigor, collaborative leadership, and a talent for translating technical complexity into clear, actionable strategy.

 Prior to that, David served as Vice President of Markets at Pedernales Electric Cooperative, where he managed a $400 million annual power‑supply portfolio, executed renewable PPAs, expanded counterparty relationships, and oversaw rate design, cost‑of‑service studies, and regulatory affairs.
 His leadership helped the cooperative navigate post–Winter Storm Uri adjustments while maintaining strong credit ratings.
 Earlier at PEC, he built the organization’s first regulatory affairs function, securing voting positions in ERCOT stakeholder groups and strengthening the cooperative’s influence at the PUCT.

 David’s foundation in market operations and system design was shaped at ERCOT, where he supervised market operations analysts, authored protocol language, and led initiatives integrating emerging technologies into ERCOT systems.
 His earlier work at Austin Energy and the Lower Colorado River Authority further established his expertise in resource planning, production‑cost modeling, and rate design.
+At LCRA, he designed and implemented Time‑of‑Use pricing, a project he notes “saved LCRA and its customers’ time and money.”

 Across his career, David has been recognized for his ability to build consensus, solve complex market‑design challenges, and lead teams through periods of significant change.
 His board service includes the Rates and Resources Council (Vice President) and GenTex Power Corporation.
 He holds a B.A. in Economics with a Mathematics minor from the University of Texas at Austin, along with a Business Foundations Certificate.